 You drank too much coffee

 “We think nothing of that extra cup of coffee, but caffeine makes the body nervous and jittery and triggers the fight or flight response,” explains Nikki Martinez, a psychologist who practices in Chicago, Illinois.
 Overdoing it on the lattés and espressos has been shown to produce symptoms that are indistinguishable from an anxiety disorder, according to a study from the British Journal of Psychiatry.
+If the anxiety is due to a substance (ie. caffeine), it is not considered to be generalized anxiety disorder.
 Anxiety symptoms are just one of the 7 signs that can reveal whether you’re drinking too much coffee.

 You’re getting breaking news alerts all day long